talitacgs/Python-Exercises/README.md

 ## Python para Iniciantes - DataB

 Exercises from Python for Begginers course offered by DataB plataform.
 In the classes, initial concepts of conditional, loops, lists and tuples, dictionaries, libraries and functions

+## IF165 - Computação Eletrônica

+Exercises solved using Python language from Eletronic Computing discipline of the general engineering courses at Federal University of Pernambuco (UFPE).